Professor Adriaan van Klinken

-- Position: Associate Professor of Religion and African Studies
+- Position: Chair of Religion and African Studies

 - Areas of expertise: Religion and public life in Africa; Religion, gender and sexuality; Contemporary Christianity (esp.
 Pentecostalism)

 - Phone: +44(0)113 343 3646

 - Website: Dr Adriaan van Klinken homepage | Twitter | Googlescholar | Researchgate | ORCID

 My academic interests are in religion and public life in African societies, with a specific focus on contemporary Christianity and issues of gender and sexuality in Africa.

 I joined the University of Leeds in 2013, initially as Lecturer in African Christianity, since 2015 as Associate Professor of Religion and African Studies, and since 2020 as full Professor.
 Previously I was a Postdoctoral Research Fellow at SOAS University of London, and a research and teaching fellow at Utrecht University, the Netherlands.
 I received my PhD in Religious Studies from Utrecht University in 2011.

 At Leeds I currently serve as Director of the Centre for Religion and Public Life as well as of the Leeds University Centre for African Studies.
 Nationwide, I serve as a member of the Peer Review College of the Arts & Humanities Research Council.
 Internationally I am actively involved in the American Academy of Religion (AAR), where I am currently co-chair of the African Religions Group, and in the African Association for the Study of Religions (AASR).
 Furthermore, I serve as editor of the African religions section of the journal Religion Compass, and as member of the editorial board of the journals Religion, Religion and Gender, the Journal of Africana Religions, the African Journal of Gender and Religion, and of Reading Religion.
 I’m also editor of the series Routledge Critical Studies in Religion, Gender and Sexuality.